whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 __Project__ description:

 Blogger is a Rails app that is a basic blogging platform featuring comments and tags.
-Style built in to the Jumpstartlab tutorial.
+The styling for the app was built in to the Jumpstartlab tutorial.

 ---